 How is video bandwidth use calculated?

-Bandwidth is a term we use to refer to the total monthly amount of data transmitted each time your video is played.
 The units we use are GB (Gigabytes).
-The Video bandwidth is calculated by multiplying the amount of plays, by the size of the videos.
-Note this is not the original size of the video you upload but the size of the video after we encode it, which is generally always smaller.
+Video bandwidth is calculated by multiplying the number of plays, by the size of the videos.
+Please note that this is not the original size of the video you upload but the size of the encoded rendition which is played.

 Encoded Video File Size x Number of Plays Per Month = Video Bandwidth Usage

-As an example if you upload a 10MB file, and when we encode it let us say it is 5MB, then this is the data streamed each time that video is played.
-In this example lets say you had a 300 plays then your bandwidth consumption would be approximately 1,500MB or 1.5GB (5MB x 300 plays).
+As an example, if you upload a 10MB file, and after encoding, the video is 5MB, then only 5MB is streamed each time that video is played.
+If you had 300 plays, then your bandwidth consumption would be approximately 1,500MB or 1.5GB (5MB x 300 plays).